knknieman/Notes-WebApp/README.md

 # Overview

-This app is a note keeping Application built with ASP.NET Core 6.0 and React for a web client.
+This app is a note keeping application built with ASP.NET Core 6.0 and React for a web client.
 This app supports the creation, modification, deletion and retrieval of text notes.
+Data retention is handled through a json file server side.

 ## Prerequirements